checkly/docs.checklyhq.com/site/content/guides/monitoring-as-code-cli.md

 ### Setting up the Checkly CLI

-For our example we will be creating browser checks using {{< newtabref  href="https://playwright.dev" title="Playwright" >}} scripts we have previously written as part of our Playwright guides.
+For our example we will be creating Browser Checks using {{< newtabref  href="https://playwright.dev" title="Playwright" >}} scripts we have previously written as part of our Playwright guides.

 {{< tabs "Web shop example" >}}
 {{< tab "Login" >}}